SogetiEasterEgg/SogetiEasterEggChallenge2021/README.md

 </span>

 #### We deliver the Easter egg, the completion is up to you.
 There are some rules to keep in mind:
+- The Easter egg must be printed in your console.
 - It is not the intention that the Easter egg block is made in a println (), and then printed out.
 That is why we only judge Easter eggs that are generated based on code algorithm.
   For example, what is not allowed: